munificent/craftinginterpreters/book/hash-tables.md

 When we are following a probe sequence during a lookup, and we hit a tombstone, we *don't* treat it like an empty slot and stop iterating.
-Instead, we note it and keep going:
+Instead, we note it and keep going.
+By probing past the tombstone, we ensure that deleting an entry doesn't break any implicit collision chains so that we can still find entries after it.
+In that sense, the tombstone entry is still "there".

 ^code find-tombstone (2 before, 2 after)

-We store the first tombstone found during the probe sequence in a local
-variable:
+The first time we pass a tombstone, we note it and store it in a local variable:

 ^code find-entry-tombstone (1 before, 1 after)

-By iterating through the tombstone, we ensure that deleting an entry doesn't break any implicit collision chains so that we can still find entries after it.
-In that sense, the tombstone entry is still "there".

-But if, after going past the tombstone (or tombstones), we don't find the entry we're looking for, we return the first tombstone's bucket instead of the empty entry after the end of the probe sequence.
+If we reach a truly empty entry then then the key isn't present.
+In that case, if we have passed a tombstone, we return its bucket instead of the later empty one.
 If we're calling `findEntry()` in order to insert a node, that lets us treat the tombstone bucket as empty and reuse it for the new entry.

 Reusing tombstone slots automatically like this helps reduce the number of tombstones wasting space in the bucket array.
-In typical use cases where there is an even mixture of insertions and deletions, the number of tombstones grows for a while and then hits a point where it tends to stabilize.
+In typical use cases where there is an even mixture of insertions and deletions, the number of tombstones grows for a while and then tends to stabilize.

 Even so, there's no guarantee that a large number of deletes won't cause the array to be full of tombstones.
 In the very worst case, we could end up with *no* empty buckets.
-That would be bad because, remember the only thing preventing an infinite loop in `findEntry()` is the assumption that we'll eventually hit an empty bucket.
+That would be bad because, remember, the only thing preventing an infinite loop in `findEntry()` is the assumption that we'll eventually hit an empty bucket.